-The inflow of deposits finally allowed the banking system as a whole to close its loan-to-deposit shortfall that had opened up during the first year of the crisis (Figure 4).
-The shortfall refers to the difference between lending growth and deposit growth, where growth in Figure 4 is measured by cumulative growth from the beginning of the crisis in July 2007.
+Figure 4 is measured by cumulative growth from the beginning of the crisis in July 2007.
+For example, the shortfall widened to \$198.1 billion by the end of 2007:Q3, reached a cumulative \$239.2 billion by 2008:Q2, and over \$300 billion in the weeks prior to Lehman's failure, based on snapshots of the weekly data.
 On-balance-sheet lending increased, reflecting loan commitment takedowns and mortgage loans that were warehoused because they could no longer be securitized.
 Other non-deposit non-interbank borrowing helped to support lending growth (Figure A1).
 Banks, especially small banks, ran down their most liquid assets to support lending and the buildup of assets (reflected in cash assets and Treasury and Agency securities; Figure A2).